biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

 **COPY**: lets you copy a local file or directory from your host (the machine from which you are building the image)

-**ADD**: same, but ADD works also for URLs, and for .tar archives that will be automatically extracted upon being copied.
+**ADD**: The same, but ADD also works for URLs and .tar archives that will be automatically extracted upon being copied.

 If we have a file, let's say ```example.jpg```, we can copy it.